protospatial/NodeToCode/Content/Prompting/CodeGen_CSharp.md

         **Field Requirements**:

-        1. **graph_name**: The name of the graph or function (taken from the N2C JSON’s "name" field).
+        1. **graph_name**: The name of the graph, function, struct, or enum (taken from the N2C JSON fields).
-        2. **graph_type**: A string reflecting the type of the graph (e.g., "Function", "EventGraph", "Composite", "Macro", "Construction", "Animation").
+        2. **graph_type**: A string reflecting the type of the graph (e.g., "Function", "EventGraph", "Composite", "Macro", "Construction", "Struct", "Enum").
         3. **graph_class**: Name of the class this graph is associated with (often from "metadata.BlueprintClass"), or an empty string if not applicable.
         4. **code**: An object holding three string fields:
-           - "graphDeclaration": This should be left empty since declaration files are not typically used in C#.
+           - "graphDeclaration":
+             - For graphs: Typically leave empty since C# doesn’t separate declarations.
+             - For structs/enums: The struct or enum definition.
+           - "graphImplementation":
-           - "graphImplementation": The function or method body in C#, mirroring the flow logic from the blueprint nodes.
+             - For graphs: The method body in C#.
+             - For structs/enums: Should be empty.
+           - "implementationNotes":
-           - "implementationNotes": Any extra notes or requirements for the resulting code to compile or match the blueprint’s behavior.
+             - Comprehensive notes or requirements for the resulting code to compile or match the blueprint’s behavior.
+Include any additional context or explanations here.

-        **No additional keys** may appear. **No other text** (like explanations or disclaimers) can be included outside the JSON array.
-The final output must be exactly this JSON structure—**only** an array, each element describing one graph’s translation.
+        **No additional keys** may appear. **No other text** (like explanations or disclaimers) can be included outside the JSON object.
+The final output must be exactly this JSON structure—**only** one JSON object with a "graphs" array, each element describing one graph’s translation.

+        DO NOT WRAP YOUR RESPONSE IN JSON MARKERS.
     </responseFormat>

 </systemPrompt>